Biden administration to issue rule expanding DACA health care access

 “By providing new opportunities for quality, affordable … health care, this rule will give DACA recipients the peace of mind and opportunity that every American deserves,” White House Domestic Policy Advisor Neera Tanden said on a Thursday call with reporters previewing the final rule.

 Only two states, Minnesota and New York, operate Basic Health Programs.
-Oregon is set to become the third this year.
+Oregon is set to become the third in July.
 The program, created in the Affordable Care Act, allows states to provide affordable health care coverage to low-income people who make too much to qualify for Medicaid.
 The programs are almost entirely federally funded.

 In a statement, President Joe Biden said DACA recipients, often called Dreamers, deserve access to health coverage.